SavageDev227/CustomMobs/README.md

 ## License

-This plugin is licensed under the [MIT License](link_to_license).
+This plugin is licensed under the GNU General Use 3.0 Liscense.
 See the `LICENSE` file for more details.

 ---

 *This project is maintained by SavageDev.
-Thank you for using the Custom Mob Plugin!*
+Thank you for using the CustomMobs Plugin!*